-AI Agent Operational Manual
+AI Publishing Operational Manual

-Publishing apps from your AI agent
+Publishing governed artifacts from your AI agent

 1. Setup